JohnAZoidberg/nosql-book/content/cassandra.md

 \chapterauthor{David Marchi, Daniel Schäfer, Erik Zeiske}

 # Content
-- Properties of Cassandra
+- Properties of Cassandra (David)
+  - Terminology
-- Goals of Cassandra
+- Goals of Cassandra (David)
-- Use cases of Cassandra
+- Use cases of Cassandra (David)
+- How to model data to take advantage of Cassandra (David & Daniel)
+  - Non-Goals (Things to avoid doing)
+  - Goals
+  - Examples
-- How data is saved on disk
+- How data is saved on disk (Erik)
   - File structure (Column oriented)
-  - Distributed nature
+- Distributedness (Erik & Daniel)
+  - How it works
   - Scalability
-- Terminology
+  - CAP
-- Differences
+- Differences (Daniel)
   - Advantages and disadvantages summary
   - Keep in mind
   - CQL
-- How to model data to take advantage of Cassandra
-  - Non-Goals (Things to avoid doing)
-  - Goals
-  - Examples
-- Setting it up
+- Setting it up (Daniel)
   - Machine/topological requirements
   - Configuration